pauby/ChocoPackages/automatic/keepass-plugin-readablepassphrasegen/README.md

 Much, much easier, I think.
 (So does my wife!)

+## Notes

-**NOTE**: This is an automatically updated package.
+* This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.
+* I am unable to answer comments left on Disqus.
+If you have something related to the **_package_**:
+  1. Raise a [discussion](https://github.com/pauby/chocopackages/discussions) for questions.
+  2. Raise an [issue](https://github.com/pauby/chocopackages/issue) for a broken package.